g13nn/Email-Framework/README.md

 ###Support

 Need some help, or have a question.
-Get in touch :
+Get in touch:

 * <hello@glennsmith.me>
 * <@g13nnsmith>